-VAGI00045020 Sometimes the symptom is not present when the vehicle is brought in for service.
+Sometimes the symptom is not present when the vehicle is brought in for service.
 If possible, re-create the conditions present at the time of the incident.
 Doing so may help avoid a No Trouble Found Diagnosis.
-The following section illustrates ways to simulate the electrical incident.
+The following section illustrates ways to simulate the conditions/environment under which the owner experiences an electrical incident.

 The section is broken into the six following topics: